 Retraction & Corrections: The published articles will be retracted if there is clear evidence that the findings are unreliable.
 The retraction can be a result of scientific misconduct or honest error.
-To maintain the integrity of the scientific record, the retracted article will not be removed from the journal's website, however a notice of retraction will be posted and is made freely available to all readers.
+To maintain the integrity of the scientific record, the retracted article will not be removed from the journal's website, however, a notice of retraction will be posted and is made freely available to all readers.
 Retraction can be published by the authors or the editor or the publisher.
 In rare cases involving legal infringement, the Publisher may remove an article.
 Bibliographic information about the article will be retained to ensure the integrity of the scientific record.
-We follow the COPE guidelines in such case.
+We follow the COPE guidelines in such a case.
 Sometimes it may be necessary to publish corrections/erratum in an article published in the Journal to maintain the integrity of the academic record.
-An appropriate notice regarding the correction will be placed and made freely available to the readers.
-We are always willing to publish corrections, clarifications, retractions and apologies when needed.
+Appropriate notice regarding the correction will be placed and made freely available to the readers.
+We are always willing to publish corrections, clarifications, retractions, and apologies when needed.

-The authors can withdraw their article(s) at any stage of peer-review and publication process (before publication of article that will not yet have the complete volume/issue/page information) by login to their author homepage and select ‘withdraw article’ option.
+The authors can withdraw their article(s) at any stage of peer-review and publication process (before the publication of the article that will not yet have the complete volume/issue/page information) by login to their author homepage and select ‘withdraw article’ option.
 The authors should be aware that the withdrawal action takes the manuscript out of the peer review & publication process and places it back into the author's dashboard, in the withdrawn Manuscripts list.
 The manuscript number of withdrawn articles cannot be used by the system and cannot be resubmitted.

-Preclude business needs from compromising intellectual and ethical standards: We belive that the funding agencies and sponsors should not be able to influence the author's findings or the decision making.
+Preclude business needs from compromising intellectual and ethical standards: We believe that the funding agencies and sponsors should not be able to influence the author's findings or decision making.
 The editor should maintain the integrity of the academic record, preclude business needs from compromising intellectual and ethical standards, and always be willing to publish corrections, clarifications, retractions, and apologies when needed.